 Satisfied Customers lead to Satisfied Investors

 Studies have shown that improving customer satisfaction gives institutional investors more confidence in a business.
-According to an article featured by ScienceDaily, “A research group run by Jaakko Aspara, who is a professor in the Department of Marketing at Aalto University School of Business in Finland, conducted a study showing that improved customer satisfaction with a company causes institutional investors to increase their ownership in that firm and has a positive impact on share value.”
+According to ScienceDaily, a research group run by Jaakko Aspara, who is a professor in the Department of Marketing at Aalto University School of Business in Finland, “improved customer satisfaction with a company causes institutional investors to increase their ownership in that firm and has a positive impact on share value.”
 Investors are more likely to put more money into companies with strong customer satisfaction reputations, and they are also likely to reduce ownership in companies where customer satisfaction is weak.

 Are your Customers Satisfied?

 It’s vitally important to measure the level of customer satisfaction in your business because increased customer satisfaction and engagement leads to increased profits.
-There are many companies that promise to provide effective customer surveys, but NBRI is the only customer survey company that employs organizational psychologists who have dedicated their careers to understanding consumer behaviors to help you write and interpret surveys designed to glean the most useful information from your unique customer base.
-Contact us today to learn how we can help you improve your customer experience and increase your profits with a custom customer survey.
+There are many companies that promise to provide effective customer surveys, but NBRI is the only customer survey company that employs organizational psychologists who have dedicated their careers to understanding customer behavior to help you write and interpret surveys designed to glean the most useful information from your unique customer base.
+Contact us today to learn how we can help you improve your customer experience and increase your profits with a custom customer survey program.